IllumiDesk/cookiecutter-jupyter-server-proxy/jupyter-{{cookiecutter.executable}}-proxy/README.md

 - [Docker](https://docs.docker.com/get-docker/)
 - [docker-compose](https://docs.docker.com/compose/install/)

 This package executes the standard `{{cookiecutter.executable}}` command.
 This command assumes the `{{cookiecutter.executable}}` command is available in the environment's `PATH`.
-For convenience, the tests include cases that assert outputs when running the `pgweb` command from a docker container.
-If you don't need to run tests with this setup running in a docker container, then remove the `tests/test_pgweb_docker.py` file or comment out the code in the file.
+For convenience, the tests include cases that assert outputs when running the `{{cookiecutter.executable}}` command from a docker container.
+If you don't need to run tests with this setup running in a docker container, then remove the `tests/test_{{cookiecutter.executable}}_docker.py` file or comment out the code in the file.

 ## Quick Starts